Do You Get Lower Back Pain When Lying Down?

 "How long is the pain going to last?" -or-

-"Is the pain ever going to get better, or am I just going to have to deal with it for the rest of my life?" -or-
+"Is my back ever going to stop hurting, or am I just going to have to deal with it for the rest of my life?" -or-

 "Am I going to need back surgery?"

 None of these thoughts are helpful for you getting a good night's sleep, and in fact: